wilfredinni/javascript-cheatsheet/docs/cheatsheet/array-methods.md

 ## Array FlatMap

-The `flatMap()` method in JavaScript first maps each element using a mapping function, then flattens the result into a new array.
+The `flatMap()` method first maps each element using a mapping function, then flattens the result into a new array.
 It's essentially equivalent to a `map()` followed by a `flat()` of depth 1, but `flatMap()` is often quite useful, as merging both into one method is slightly more efficient.

 ```javascript
 let arr = [1, 2, 3, 4];